Does a Justice of the Peace Have the Authority to Reduce the Fine For a Speeding Ticket?

 A Helpful Guide on How to Understand the Law Relating to Statutory Minimum Fines for Speeding Tickets

 With tens of thousands of traffic tickets issued for violations of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8 ("HTA") and in accordance to Part I of the Provincial Offences Act, R.S.O.
+H.8 and in accordance to Part I of the Provincial Offences Act, R.S.O.
 1990, c.
-P.33 ("POA") each year, driving offences are likely the most common types of charges that occur in Ontario.
+P.33 each year, driving offences are likely the most common types of charges that occur in Ontario.
 As a means of handling the volume of these charges, especially speeding violations, the prosecutors are often willing to negotiate deals during a pre-Trial process known as an Early Resolution Meeting at which the accused person may choose to agree to an amended charge and a certain agreeable fine, among other things.
-For example, a person charged with the serious charge of 'careless driving', which will usually pose risk of extreme insurance implications, may be agreeable to reducing the charge to 'following to close' and a certain fine or penalty that the Prosecutor and the accused person agree is appropriate.
+For example, a person charged with the serious charge of careless driving, which will usually pose risk of extreme insurance implications, may be agreeable to reducing the charge to following to close and a certain fine or penalty that the Prosecutor and the accused person agree is appropriate.
 Following negotiation of the plea terms, the deal is then brought into a courtroom for reading onto the court record and registering of a conviction.
-With careless driving charges, where an accused person may be willing to accept a substantial fine while receving the benefit of a less serious charge and therefore less implications to insurance premiums, among other things, the Prosecutor and the accused person may negotiate within a discretionary range ($500 to $2,000) for the fine; however, with speeding charges per s.
-128 of the HTA, fines are without a discretionary range and are instead statutorily prescribed.
+With careless driving charges, where an accused person may be willing to accept a substantial fine while receving the benefit of a less serious charge and therefore less implications to insurance premiums, among other things, the Prosecutor and the accused person may negotiate within a discretionary range ($500 to $2,000) for the fine; however, with speeding charges per section 128 of the Highway Traffic Act, fines are without a discretionary range and are instead statutorily prescribed.
 Accordingly, whereas the fines are a mathematical formula statutorily prescribed by the government rather than a discretionary range, a Judge or Justice is without jurisdiction to allow a speeding conviction with a fine that varies from the mathematical formula.

 The lacking of jurisdiction to allow a speeding conviction with a fine that varies from the mathematical formula prescribed by the government was recently detailed in the case of Greater Sudbury (City) v.
 Balli, 2019 ONCJ 364 wherein it was stated: